Tina handed the steaming hot cup of tea to me.

 I was about to conjure up a bullshit answer to that leading question when Tina came bounding out of the back door all kitted up and holding my crash helmet in her hands.
 “See ya Mum,” she said again as she hurriedly ushered me out, bike ’n all through the back gate and onto the Street.

-I straddled the bike and flicked the ignition switch on.
+Out on the street I straddled the bike and flicked the ignition switch on.
 Tina jumped on the back.
-“Where do you want to go?”
+“Where are we going?”
 I asked.

-I nodded, fired the TDM up, clicked her into first gear and we set off back in the direction of the Busy Bee Cafe.
+I fired the TDM up, clicked her into first gear and we set off with me none the wiser.

 To be continued ........................................